Petts Wood Circular walk

-- In 120m turn left and walk through an avenue of trees.
-Follow the path for 800m as it turns left, crosses a valley and then ascends up a hill towards a house.
+- At a T-junction in 120m turn left and walk through an avenue of trees.
+Follow the path for 800m ignoring all ways off as it turns left, crosses a valley and then ascends up a hill towards a house.
 Pass the house and cross a lane through metal kissing gates.

 - In 330m you come to a car park.
 Follow the Acorn Trail sign (in your back when looking at the car park) around a bench to the left of the car park.